densmoreb1/DataStructures/queues.md

 # Queues
 * Big O Notation
 * How queues work?
-* Code
+* Example code
-* Problem
+* Sample problems

 ## Big O Notation
 Before we go over queues, we need to understand the Big O

 The big o referes to how long a function takes to complete on the amount of data given.

-The performance of an algorithim.
+Or the performance of an algorithim.
+It is represented as "O(n)" n being the units of time.

 Each algorithim can be graphed to represent how long it would take.